norouzzadegan/GreenDos/README.md

-## GreenDos a tools convert Dos to Ddos
+## GreenDos a tools convert Dos to Ddos Attacks
 This tool is developed for checking services against a DDOS attack.

 We will talk about the algorithm in detailed.
 The algorithm has 4 main steps as follow: